Dementia: Diagnosis and treatment

 There is currently no cure for dementia.
 However, there are ways you can lessen some of the symptoms as well as deal with the personal impact of a diagnosis.

 There are drug treatments and non-drug treatments that can either help with or slow down the progression of dementia.

 Some non-drug treatments can help with symptoms that affect mood or behaviour.
 This includes Cognitive Stimulation Therapy, a group programme where members take part in meaningful and stimulating activities, proven to help maintain memory and brain functioning and foster a sense of wellbeing for those living with dementia.

 What's the best way of dealing with my diagnosis?

-It may seem overwhelming at first.
-You may feel shock, disbelief or fear.
-Perhaps, you may feel relieved that you can put a name to what's going on.
+At first you may feel shock, disbelief or fear.
+You may also feel relieved that you can put a name to what's going on.

 There is no right or wrong way to feel.
 Take your time to process what it means for you.
 It can help to talk to someone and get support.

 Counselling and therapy

-You can talk to someone that isn't family or a friend.
+You can talk to someone who isn't family or a friend.
 For some, talking to someone you don't know is easier than talking to someone close to you.

 Counselling gives you a chance to speak openly with someone who will listen to you without judging you or your situation.
-It can help you feel clearer about any concerns you may have, and find a way to manage them.
-A counsellor or therapist may help with feelings of fear and anger surrounding a diagnosis.
+It can help you feel clearer about your concerns and find ways to manage them.
+They may be able to help with feelings of fear and anger surrounding a diagnosis.

 How do I tell those close to me?